What is the issue?

 - people with pre-existing medical conditions, occupational exposures or travel.

-Older adolescents are the focus of the 4VMenCV program based on the recommendations of national immunisation experts as they are at increased risk of meningococcal disease and are also most likely to spread the disease to others.
+Adolescents aged 15 and 16 are the focus of this year’s 4VMenCV program based on the recommendations of national immunisation experts as they are at increased risk of meningococcal disease and are also most likely to spread the disease to others.
 This is due to social behaviours that result in the disease being transmitted through close physical contact, such as frequent kissing, nightclub attendance, living in residential colleges, smoking and participation in other social activities that involve physical closeness.

 Symptoms / transmission